Courses in Journalism

 A JRL 480/480Z Public Affairs Journalism (3)

 The Capital District offers a unique laboratory for reporting on public affairs at all levels, from the local to the national.
 These include governmental affairs, but also judicial matters, relations between New York State and the State’s indigenous Indian tribes, and policy issues concerning medicine, technology, business, and education.
 Public affairs journalism is now part of a large debate about the lengths to which journalists should go in hosting community events and creating an informed citizenry.
 Along with numerous writing assignments, students will engage in wide reading of journalists who have staked out positions to this debate and operated effectively as reports or advocates in the public arena.
 Prerequisite(s): A JRL 200Z and either A JRL 201Z or A JRL 270X; or permission of instructor.

 A JRL 487Z Investigative Reporting (3)

 Intensive reading and analysis of the history, strategies, techniques, ethics and practical problems of the craft of investigative reporting.
 Emphasis will be on hands-on experience with documents, sources, state agencies and ethical dilemmas.
 The goal is to produce a substantial piece of original, in-depth reportage by semester's end.
 Prerequisite(s): A JRL 201Z or A JRL 270X; or permission of instructor.

 A JRL 490Z Digital Publication (3)

-This workshop is devoted to electronic publishing in a wide variety of contemporary contexts - from the Web, to blogs, to E-zines, to Webcasts, and others.
-Most often, the course will involve publishing at least one issue of a journalistic E-zine, in addition to other assignments that require using other forms of contemporary electronic media.
-Students will be expected to exercise news judgment; report, write, and edit stories; work with digital imagining; utilize graphic design and layout principles; and work through a publishing process.
+This workshop is devoted to electronic publishing in a wide variety of contemporary contexts - from the Web, to blogs, to Webcasts, and others.
+Most often, the course will involve publishing at least one issue of a journalistic online publication, in addition to other assignments that require using other forms of contemporary electronic media.
+Students will be expected to exercise news judgment; report, write, and edit stories; work with digital imaging; utilize graphic design and layout principles; and work through a publishing process.
 Prerequisite(s): A JRL 201Z, and either A JRL 390 or A JRL 392; or permission of instructor.

 A JRL 495 Internship in Journalism (1-6)